-formance degradation while high occupancy will either improve performance or do no harm otherwise.
+than they have FP32 compute-resources, performing FP64 operations will take longer.
+However, despite these drawbacks, having low occupancy will very likely result in performance degradation while high occupancy will either improve performance or do no harm otherwise.
 Ways of achieving high occupancy will be outlined in this section as most other performance problems can be solved algorithmically.